Hey everyone, and welcome to PT Pioneer.

 These online classifieds have thousands of job ads to choose from and apply to.

-Your work in a gym will largely involve you being a group fitness instructor.
+Your gym work will largely involve being a group fitness instructor.

 - Strength training